 The times and locations of meetings of the Committee and the calling of such meetings, shall be determined from time to time by the Chair of the Committee, in consultation with management when necessary, provided that there shall be a minimum of four meetings per year.
 The Committee shall have sufficient notice in order to prepare for each meeting.
-Notice of each meeting shall also be given to the external auditors of the Company, and meetings shall be convened whenever requested by the external auditors or any member of the Committee in accordance with applicable law.
+Notice of each meeting shall also be given to the external auditors of the Committee in accordance with applicable law.